deeksha-varma/portfolio_project_2/README.md

 5. ... see a visual indicator or progress bar showing how many questions I've answered and how many are left.
 At the end of the quiz, I expect a comprehensive score report that highlights my performance.
 6. ... expect a user-friendly interface with intuitive buttons or navigation elements.
 7. ... want to feel a sense of accomplishment.
 Celebratory messages or animations, along with an overall score or ranking, would be motivating.
 I expect an option to restart the quiz.
+8. ... see a High Scores page to see the top scores.

 ##### Returning Users
 As a returning user, I want to ...